taylorwood/clojurl/README.md

    ```
 1. Use more complete certificate store

-   GraalVM comes with a smaller set of CA certificates.
-For [_reasons_](https://github.com/oracle/graal/issues/378#issuecomment-384245987)
+   Some versions of GraalVM may have a smaller set of CA certificates.
-   they cannot yet distribute the Oracle JDK root certificates.
 You can workaround this
    by replacing GraalVM's `cacerts`.
 I renamed the file and replaced it with a symbolic link
    to `cacerts` from the JRE that comes with macOS Mojave:
    ```bash